 How a Dogs Digestive System is Effected by Jalapeno Peppers

-According to Cotswold Raw, an expert on dog digestion and the importance of quality food, a dog is designed to seek out foods that they can digest easily and their body can process and it all starts with the teeth.
+According to Cotswold Raw, an expert on dog digestion, quality dog food is important.
+A dog is designed to seek out foods that they can digest easily and their body can process and it all starts with the teeth.

 Dogs have large canine teeth to bite, grip and tear up food, and chew and break down meat and bones.
 Adult dogs have around 42 teeth in total, compared to 32 for adult humans.
 But the dog’s real digestion process starts in the stomach, which differs materially from humans.